At least 5 journalists were murdered in Mexico so far in 2022. Mexico accounts for a third of all journalists reported killed in the world this year.

-“This is related to street level drug sales or possible criminal groups,” State Attorney General Claudia Contreras Córdova said in a video statement.
-Her office excludes freedom of expression as the reason of his death.
+“This is related to street-level drug sales or possible criminal groups,” State Attorney General Claudia Contreras Córdova said in a video statement.
+Her office excludes freedom of expression as the reason for his death.

 Nevertheless, Mexico is one of the most dangerous countries to be a journalist.